Jalen Brunson NBA Preview vs. the Bucks

 Jalen Brunson Insights vs. the Bucks

-- Brunson's opponents, the Bucks, have one of the NBA's fastest tempos, ranking seventh with 105.3 possessions per game, while his Knicks rank 27th in possessions per game with 100.3.
+- The Knicks rank 27th in possessions per game with 100.4.
+His opponents, the Bucks, have one of the fastest tempos, ranking fifth with 105.2 possessions per contest.

-- Defensively, the Bucks are ranked 23rd in the league, allowing 119 points per contest.
+- Conceding 118.8 points per contest, the Bucks are the 23rd-ranked squad in the NBA defensively.

-- The Bucks are the 20th-ranked squad in the league, giving up 44.1 rebounds per contest.
+- The Bucks are the 18th-ranked squad in the NBA, conceding 44 rebounds per contest.

-- In terms of assists, the Bucks have allowed 26.6 per contest, 17th in the league.
+- The Bucks concede 26.2 assists per contest, 16th-ranked in the NBA.

-- In terms of 3-pointers, the Bucks have allowed 12.1 makes per contest, 10th in the league.
+- Looking at 3-pointers, the Bucks are ranked eighth in the league, giving up 12 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!